satuhyva/satuhyva.github.io/index.md

 # Hobby projects

 I am constantly working on some hobby programming project of my own.
-My aim is to create useful apps for anyone to use.
-I started off 2018 with practically zero programming skills.
-In 2019 I realized that some basic training could be useful and started participating courses at the University of Helsinki (as much as my day-to-day job allowed).
+I started off 2018 with Swift/Xcode and with practically zero programming skills.
+In 2019 I realized that besides googling some basic training could be really useful and started participating courses at the University of Helsinki (as much as my day-to-day job allowed).
 Currently I am enthusiastic about ReactNative.
 Some of my work with ReactNative is available on the internet (please see the short desciptions and links below).

-### Cards game nopsa
+### Cards game nopsa (a two-player solitaire)
-As a child, my favorite cards game was 'nopsa'.
-I created **[the app nopsagame](https://satuhyva.github.io/nopsagame)** in order to be able to play this game with my phone.
+As a child, my favorite cards game was 'nopsa' a kind of two-player solitaire.
+Not many people know the game, so it is difficult to find people to play with.
+I created **[the app nopsagame](https://satuhyva.github.io/nopsagame)** in order to enable playing 'nopsa' in a mobbile mode.
 The respective **[code](https://github.com/satuhyva/nopsagame)** is available for viewing.

 ### Binary-to-decimal-to-binary converter
 Several exercises on a course I was taking (_i.e._ "Tietokoneen toiminnan perusteet") involved binary-to-decimal conversions.
 I created **[the app bindesbin](https://satuhyva.github.io/bindesbin)** in order to swiftly get correct answers to the excersices.
 The respective **[code](https://github.com/satuhyva/bindesbin)** is available for viewing.